Green-VLA: Staged Vision-Language-Action Model for Generalist Robots: Experiment Metrics Across Phases

 \section{Experiment Metrics Across Phases}

 We evaluate Green-VLA across staged training phases (R0, R1, R2) and heterogeneous embodiments, focusing on task-following, long-horizon robustness, and efficiency.
-Overall, Green-VLA is a mid-scale $\sim$4B-parameter VLA model.
-We use PaliGemma (3B) as the vision–language backbone, and couple it with a dedicated flow-matching action expert and lightweight heads that account for the remaining parameters.
-Our architecture cleanly separates semantic perception from high-frequency control by attaching the action expert on top of the frozen or lightly tuned PaliGemma trunk.
-For the R0 robotics pretraining stage, we train Green-VLA for over $10^5$ optimization steps on a cluster of 48 H100 GPUs, which is sufficient to fully saturate the unified multi-embodiment robotic dataset while remaining substantially lighter in both data and compute than prior very large VLA systems.
+Overall, Green-VLA is a mid-scale $\sim$5B-parameter VLA model in its latest configuration.
+We use \textbf{Qwen3-VL-4B-Instruct} as the primary vision--language backbone due to its higher VLM quality, and couple it with a dedicated flow-matching action expert and lightweight heads that account for the remaining parameters.
+In earlier versions we used PaliGemma (3B), resulting in an overall $\sim$4B-parameter VLA.
+Our architecture cleanly separates semantic perception from high-frequency control by attaching the action expert on top of the frozen or lightly tuned VLM trunk.
+For the R0 robotics pretraining stage, we train Green-VLA for over $10^5$ optimization steps on a cluster of 64 H100 GPUs, which is sufficient to fully saturate the unified multi-embodiment robotic dataset while remaining substantially lighter in both data and compute than prior very large VLA systems.

 First, in the \textbf{R0 phase}, we benchmark table-cleaning, pick-and-place tasks on the AgileX Magic Cobot \cite{cobotmagic_agilex}, measuring success rate (SR) and execution efficiency (time-to-clear and actions-to-clear) against $\pi_0$, GR00T N1, AgiBot GO-1, and WALL-OSS.
 Importantly, Green-VLA is trained on $\sim3{,}000$ hours of unified demonstrations—substantially less than the $>10{,}000$ hours of data used in $\pi_0$—allowing us to quantify the benefits of quality alignment and unified actions under constrained data.
 Second, we report R0 performance on standardized open benchmarks derived from WidowX and Google-robot, comparing SR against Flower, RT-1X, $\pi_0$, OpenVLA and the Dexbotic \cite{Dexbotic} version of MemoryVLA \cite{memvla} to assess cross-embodiment generalization under identical protocols.
 Third, in the \textbf{R1 phase}, we fine-tune Green-VLA on the CALVIN environment using only our generic R0-pretrained checkpoint (i.e., without ever pretraining on CALVIN data), and measure multitask SR and compositional generalization isolating the effect of embodiment-specific adaptation.